 I worked for a number of years running a secondary school counselling service.
 This reaffirmed my passion for working with the complexities of families and relationships.

-I am married with a family of 4 children, 3 teenage girls, 2 of whom are my step daughters, and my son who is of primary school age.
-I have a strong belief in holding time and space for the family as well as for my own journey as a woman, mother, wife, and friend.
+I have a strong belief in holding time and space for the family as well as for my own journey as a woman, mother, friend and therapist.